 What Makes a Great Team?

-5. No finger pointing.
-When a big mistake is made, it’s easy for members of a team to find a scapegoat or individual to lay the blame on.
+- No finger pointing.
+When a big mistake is made, it is easy for members of a team to find a scapegoat or individual to lay the blame on.
 This will only lead to distrust and low morale.
-It’s possible that if one person keeps making critical mistakes, they should no longer be a part of the team, but that is not always the case.
-The entire team should accept the responsibility for the mistake and move forward to correct it and make sure it doesn’t occur again.
+It is possible that if one person keeps making critical mistakes, they should no longer be a part of the team, but that is not always the case.
+The entire team should accept the responsibility for the mistake and move forward to correct it and make sure it does not occur again.

-6. Admission of failure when necessary.
+- Admission of failure when necessary.
 This tip can go hand in hand with number five.
-If the desired outcome of a project has setbacks or is predicted to be a complete disaster, it’s better to admit failure and start over rather than giving up or presenting a flawed product.
+If the desired outcome of a project has setbacks or is predicted to be a complete disaster, it is better to admit failure and start over rather than giving up or presenting a flawed product.
 A good team will roll with the punches, recognize that each step is essentially an experiment, and stay positive even when facing serious setbacks.

-9. A natural-born leader.
-As noted earlier, a team doesn’t need a superstar to excel.
+- A natural-born leader.
+As noted earlier, a team does not need a superstar to excel.
 But they do need a self-assured, trustworthy, ambitious leader that keeps morale high and knows when to rally the troops.
 A good leader will listen constructively, act as a mentor, monitor the quantitative and qualitative results, provide consistent feedback, and maintain a good rapport with all team players.

-10. Competitiveness.
+- Competitiveness.
 A healthy dose of competition is fuel for inspiration.
-When you’re working on a team, all your cards are on the table, so it’s easy for people to become jealous or possessive of each other's attributes or contributions.
+When you are working on a team, all your cards are on the table, so it is easy for people to become jealous or possessive of each other's attributes or contributions.
 And this motivates others to work harder and develop even better ideas, because it makes people ask themselves, if he came up with this, can I create something even better?